-- (F) A refrigerator and stove or hot plate in working condition. - (b) Clean the facilities before each occupancy. - (21) First aid.
+(ff) First aid.
 OAR 437-004-1305, Medical and First Aid, applies to all labor housing and related facilities.
 This rule includes requirements for first aid supplies, an emergency medical plan and a plan of communication.

-NOTE: Division 4/K requires all employees know about the first aid requirements and emergency medical plans.
+Note: Division 4/K requires all employees know about the first aid requirements and emergency medical plans.
 If employees' native language is other than English, this must be taken into account in meeting this requirement.

-(22) Disease Reporting.
-The camp operator must comply with OAR 333-018-0000, Who Must Report and OAR 333-018-0015, What To Report And When:
+(ii) Disease Reporting.
+The housing operator must comply with OAR 333-018-0000, Who Must Report and OAR 333-018-0015, What To Report And When: